ooni/spec/ooni-partnerships/ooni-partnership-program.md

-of *which URLs* would be interesting to test for censorship within their country's context, but also in terms of *when* would be an interesting period for such testing (for example, during demonstrations or leading up to the inauguaration of their Prime Minister).
+of *which URLs* would be interesting to test for censorship within their country's context, but also in terms of *when* would be an interesting period for such testing (for example, during demonstrations or leading up to the inauguration of their Prime Minister).

 ## What does the OONI Partnership Program entail?

 The OONI Partnership Program was developed in an attempt to study online censorship and other network interferences more strategically and within local context through partnerships.
-To this end, depending on the role of each partner organization, the partnerships can include (but not necessarily limited to) the
+To this end, depending on the role of each partner organization, the partnerships can include (but are not necessarily limited to) the following:
-following:

 * Lepidopter: Running ooniprobe from a Raspberry Pi